StevenACoffman/comparerr/README.md

-# comparerr - Compare golang error library output
+# comparerr - Comparison golang stacktrace error library output

-Compare error output of different libraries

 Golang is great.
 I mostly love it.
 However, collecting an error with relevant context and a nicely formatted stacktrace is kind of a mess of competing approaches.
-This [this feature comparison](https://github.com/cockroachdb/errors#features) is good overview of the landscape.
+This [this feature comparison](https://github.com/cockroachdb/errors#features) is a good overview of the landscape.

-I wanted to compare the output of a few different "nicely formatted" approaches.
+I wanted to compare the output of a few different "nicely formatted" approaches with two different kinds of wrapped errors, Sentinel errors and custom error types.

+Some libraries capture the exact state of the stack when an error happens, including every function call.

+Some try to attach relevant contextual information (messages, variables) at strategic places along the call stack, keeping stack traces compact and maximally useful.

+Some eliminate stacktrace duplication from wrapped errors.

 + [jba/errfmt](https://github.com/jba/errfmt)
   ```
   {Msg:This is a message Detail:Important detail Err:reading "file"